 I've grown up with a wonderful ease and enjoyment from taking long nature walks and spending time on the water.
 The feelings of being grounded and expansive on these outings are so rich that it's easy to make spiritual associations to it.
 In trying to recreate these experiences, I attempt to capture the emotional memory of a place instead of a documentary style image.
 This allows for a scene to be coloured by our experience, highlighting some features while others fade away or meld into some other vague memory.
 In the way that our minds can fuse together different memories into one event, I've made most of my landscapes from different views along the journey, adding a path here, removing trees there.
 The glass-like coating of resin which seals my painting adds to the dreamlike quality of the work.

 Most of my paintings also include something about the mystical energy of nature and revealing of a hidden magical world.
 Many of the landscape scenes are less about location and more about the boundaries between reality and mystical happenings.
 Most of the occurrences happen in the skies, where unusual atmospheric events and swirling energies turn familiar scenes into something other worldly.
 In the way that animals detect danger in the air before we do, I use flocks of birds as both messengers and bringers of these events.
 It's intentionally unclear if the swirling lines are flight paths of the birds or some electrical storm that has brought this other world to us.
 It is up to the viewer to decide what these events are about.

-I'm based in Toronto, ON and work with a great team of galleries across Canada that exhibit and sell my work all over the world.
+I'm a well known Canadian artist with work featured in galleries, art fairs, magazines, tv programs and many private collections.
+I am based in Toronto, Canada and work with a great team of galleries across Canada that exhibit and sell my work to customers all over the world.